adherelive/adherelive-web/README.md

 ## 3. Make sure .node_env is complete

-Compare .node_env with .env.example.
-If any key-value pair is missing in .node_env, copy it in from the .env.example.
+Compare .node_env with .node_env.example and .env with .env.example.
+If any key-value pair is missing in .node_env, copy it in from the .node_env.example.

 ## 4. Running seeders

 Now for testing, seeders are needed to be run.

 `docker ps` will list all the running processes.
-Copy the container ID with the process marked "remotepatientmonitoring_node".
+Copy the container ID with the process marked "adhere_node".

 Now,